 Cornell Minds Matter

 Cornell Minds Matter (CMM) promotes mental health awareness and emotional well-being for Cornell students, working to reduce the stigma of mental illness by holding educational events and creating safe spaces to foster a healthy, balanced lifestyle.
 Learn more about Cornell Minds Matter.

 EARS (Empathy, Assistance & Referral Service) promotes student mental health and well-being through peer support, training and workshops, and outreach efforts.
 Each semester, EARS offers trainings in empathy, listening, and helping skills to empower members of the Cornell community to offer support in their respective social circles.
 Additionally, EARS provides workshops for campus groups and departments to promote mental health awareness, help-seeking behavior, and ways to support others.
-Learn more about EARS and read an FAQ about the new EARS model for Fall 2021.
+Learn more about EARS and read an FAQ about the new EARS model announced in Fall 2021.

 One Love at Cornell

 One Love at Cornell, a chapter of the national nonprofit The One Love Foundation, educates peers about the difference between healthy and unhealthy relationships through engaging peer-to-peer, film-and-discussion workshops.
 The chapter works hard to center their efforts around communities that historically were (and still often are) left out of conversations on relationship violence, by tailoring each workshop and bringing in diverse perspectives.
 The Love family started the foundation in 2010 in honor of Yeardley Love, a 22-year-old college student and Varsity lacrosse player who was killed by her ex-boyfriend.
 Learn more about One Love at Cornell.

 Reflect at Cornell